Good to know

-- The Brooks Transcend 6 is a running shoe that’s designed to handle overpronated motion.
+- The Brooks Transcend collection is designed to handle overpronated foot motion.
 It is also an update to the Transcend 5, a relatively well-received product that people have considered to be highly supportive.
 The silhouettes of both models are different in that the 6th iteration has a more minimalist look than the previous one, with engineered mesh and 4D Fit Print overlays serving as the upper unit.

 - While the previous version used Super DNA for the midsole unit, the Transcend 6 features the DNA LOFT, a full-length cushioning unit that’s touted to be highly durable yet extremely responsive.
 Runners who also desire a customized underfoot experience can get it through the foam’s capacity to conform to the shape and motion of the foot-pad.